Switch2OSM

 Create a docker volume for the data:

-docker volume create openstreetmap-data
+docker volume create osm-data

 And install it and import the data:

-time docker run -v /home/renderaccount/zambia-latest.osm.pbf:/data.osm.pbf -v openstreetmap-data:/var/lib/postgresql/12/main overv/openstreetmap-tile-server:1.3.10 import
+docker run -v /home/renderaccount/zambia-latest.osm.pbf:/data/region.osm.pbf -v osm-data:/data/database/ overv/openstreetmap-tile-server import

 The path to the data file needs to be the absolute path to the data file - it can’t be a relative path.
 In this example it’s in the root directory of the “renderaccount” user.
+Also, if something goes wrong, you’ll need to “docker volume rm osm-data” and restart from “docker volume create osm-data” above.
+At the end of the process you should see:

 How long this takes depends very much on the local network speed and the size of the area that you are loading.
 Zambia, used in this example, is relatively small.

 For more details about what it’s actually doing, have a look at this file.
 You’ll see that it closely matches the “manually building a tile server” instructions here, with some minor changes such as the tile URL and the internal account used.
-Internally you can see that it’s using Ubuntu 18.04.
-You don’t need to interact with that directly, but you can (via “docker exec -it mycontainernumber bash”) if you want to).
+Internally you can see that it’s using Ubuntu 22.04.
+You don’t need to interact with that directly, but you can (via “docker exec -it mycontainernumber bash”) if you want to.

 To start the tile server running:

-docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/12/main -d overv/openstreetmap-tile-server:1.3.10 run
+docker run -p 8080:80 -v osm-data:/data/database -d overv/openstreetmap-tile-server run

 You should see a map of the world in your browser.
+Then try:

 More Information